how to connect with happy customers

-In online reputation management, we often focus on putting out fires: a negative review, online slander, or other reputation emergency.
+In online reputation management, we often focus on putting out fires.
+We coach clients on how to respond to negative reviews and we help with crisis management.
 But taking a reactive response ignores what may be the most valuable asset your business has: happy customers.

-An unhappy customer might get your attention, but are you devoting the same resources to your happy ones?
-You should be.
+Customer complaints might get your attention, but don’t let them monopolize all of your time.
+You’ll need to devote some resources to your happy customers so you don’t risk losing them.
 Sure, you can always get new customers, but customer acquisition is hard work — not to mention expensive.
 In fact, it’s 6 to 7 times more expensive to acquire a new customer than it is to keep existing ones.

 There’s clear value in maintaining happy customers, not just for their continued business, but for the potential they have to improve your reputation.
 Happy customers are your biggest fans: they’re the ones leaving five star reviews on Yelp, referring friends and family to you, and engaging with your brand positively online.
 They’re brand cheerleaders, and they deserve a quality connection with you.

 “Connecting with customers who are happy can have enormous power to secure them as repeat business and ongoing word of mouth referrals,” says Review Trackers CEO Chris Campbell.

 How can you encourage them to keep the party going?
 We asked experts to weigh in on how businesses can connect with happy customers.
 They shared that it’s all about connecting with them, building relationships, and showing that you care about them personally and value their business.